 I lived there for 3 years and honestly for the daily stuff it’s just like the US: cash is good for a lot, card is good for a lot, and having both is really the way to live.

 Just like anywhere try to make it a card with good or no exchange fees when withdrawing or buying.
 That’s money wasted if you are able to avoid it.

 And yeah, remind him to treat it like anywhere new and not lose or get stolen from.
 If you’re seen as a newbie you’re of course a greater target for theft and scams.

 On that, have him look at pages and YouTube stuff about common scams used on tourists (and locals, but majorly at tourists...) so that he doesn’t get tripped up and stolen from or scammed out of cash that isn’t really what it’s for.

 In a phrase usually used other way, “Playas gonna play”.
 Keep his wits about him! :)

-I’m sure it’ll be an interesting trip for him! about 9 hours ago
+I’m sure it’ll be an interesting trip for him!
+2 months ago